gvwilson/sensibleadventures/nardica.md

 "Johnson Wales," he said.
 "Pleased to meet you."

-Madi hesitated,
+Iffy hesitated,
 then put out her own hand and shook his.
-"Madica Orens.
+"Iffelia Orens.
 Pleased to meet you too."